lovanno/webApp-Spotamuse-Vanilla/README.md

 • Folders for Spotify
 • Sort Songs (most played, alphabetical, date created, date added)

-Better Queue
-• temporary playlist through queue.
-It can repeat if you create a button to cycle.
-It’ll hit the button again and be signaled as the restart.

-&nbsp;

-## Version 2: Experience 🌌

-Music Filters
-• Slow down music or Speed it up
-• Add an echo to a song (reverb)

 &nbsp;

 # Realizations ⌛️

 • If there is an error in the HTML markup, your css grid will break.